 Von der Ahe Chair of Communication & Ethics

-Dr. Wenner's research includes eight books and over 100 journal articles and book chapters.
-He has lectured in more than a dozen countries on research focusing on critical assessments of media content, ethical dimensions of race and gender portrayals in advertising, audience experiences with television in the family context, and the values and consumption of mediated sports.
-Dr. Wenner's notable books include Media, Sports and Society, MediaSport, and Critical Approaches to Television (2nd edition with Leah VandeBerg and Bruce Gronbeck).
+Wenner’s research includes nine books and approximately 130 scholarly journal articles and book chapters.
+He has lectured in more than 30 countries on research focusing on critical assessments of media content, ethical dimensions of race and gender portrayals in advertising, audience experiences with television in the family context, and the values and consumption of mediated sports.
+Wenner’s notable books include Media, Sports and Society, MediaSport, and Critical Approaches to Television (2nd edition with Leah VandeBerg and Bruce Gronbeck).

 The rank of President's Professor is bestowed upon individuals whose achievements go beyond those of a tenured full professor.
 A President's Professor is an individual who has achieved national and international distinction for her/his work in any field or discipline represented in the curricula of the University.
 Such an individual is typically known beyond her/his own discipline by a wider audience.
 As such, a President's Professor will have earned prestigious awards, titles, or honors for her/his work.
 As the title denotes these individuals are appointed by the President of the University.